Notions of Anosov representation of relatively hyperbolic groups: Restricted Anosov from extended geometrically finite

 Let $(\Gamma, \Pc)$ be a relatively hyperbolic group.
 We show that (1) implies (2) in Theorem \ref{MainTheorem} in this section.
 More concretely, \begin{theorem} If a representation $\rho:\Gamma\to \SL(d,\Kb)$ is $P_k$-divergent and extended geometrically finite with a refined boundary extension $\zeta: \Lambda \to \partial (\Gamma, \Pc)$ in $\Fc_{k,d-k}$, then $\zeta: \Lambda \to \partial (\Gamma, \Pc)$ is minimal, and there exists a Gromov model $X$ of $(\Gamma,\Pc)$, such that $\rho$ is $P_k$-Anosov in restriction to $\Fc(\Lambda,\zeta,X)$. \end{theorem}

 In the assumption of the theorem, $\Lambda$ is already a subset of $\Fc_{k,d-k}$, but for convenience, we still denote $x = (\xi^k(x),\xi^{d-k}(x))\in\Fc_{k,d-k}$, where $\xi^k$ ($\xi^{d-k})$ is just the map taking the $k$-dimensional ($d-k$-dimensional) subspace from a flag.
 The idea of the proof is as follows.
 We show that $\zeta: \Lambda \to \partial (\Gamma, \Pc)$ is minimal in Proposition \ref{RefinedtoMinimal}.
 Then, we find a proper Gromov model $X$ of $(\Gamma,\Pc)$ such that $\rho|_P$ is $P_k$-weakly dominated with respect to $X$ for each $P\in\Pc$.
-Following an argument from \cite{CZZ} (for Anosov representations of geometrically finite Fuchsian groups) and \cite{ZZ1} (for relatively Anosov representations), we construct a $\rho(\Gamma)$-invariant, reverse invariant metric on $\Fc(\Lambda,\zeta,X)\times \Kb^d$ and show that the decomposition defined by $\Fc(\Lambda,\zeta,X)\times \Kb^d = E^s \oplus E^u$, $(E^s_z,E^u_z) = (\xi^k(z^+),\xi^{d-k}(z^-))$ at any point $z=(z^+,z^-,t)\in \Fc(\Lambda,\zeta,X)$, is a dominated splitting of rank $k$ with respect to this metric.
+Following an argument from \cite{CZZ} (for Anosov representations of geometrically finite Fuchsian groups) and \cite{ZZ1} (for relatively Anosov representations), we construct a $\rho(\Gamma)$-invariant, reverse invariant metric on $\Fc(\Lambda,\zeta,X)\times \Kb^d$ and show that the decomposition defined by $\Fc(\Lambda,\zeta,X)\times \Kb^d = E^s \oplus E^u$, $(E^s_z,E^u_z) = (\xi^k(z^+),\xi^{d-k}(z^-))$ at any point $z=(z^+,z^-,\ell)\in \Fc(\Lambda,\zeta,X)$, is a dominated splitting of rank $k$ with respect to this metric.

-Before starting the proof of Theorem \ref{TheoremEGFtoRestricted}, we show the following proposition, and as two of the results, we deduce Theorem \ref{MainRefinedtoMinimal} and the first statement of Theorem \ref{TheoremEGFtoRestricted} that the boundary extension is minimal.
+Before starting the proof of Theorem \ref{TheoremEGFtoRestricted}, we show the following proposition, and as two concequence, we deduce Theorem \ref{MainRefinedtoMinimal} and the first statement of Theorem \ref{TheoremEGFtoRestricted} that the boundary extension is minimal.